 7. Volkswagen Jetta

-Known as “the Golf with a trunk,” the Jetta is fun to drive and offers far more space than you might expect.
+Known as “the Golf with a trunk,” the Jetta is fun to drive and offers far more space than expected.
 The Jetta comes standard with a 158-hp turbo four-cylinder and a six-speed manual transmission, though the most efficient Jetta uses the optional eight-speed automatic.
 According to the EPA, the Jetta gets better mileage than the slightly more expensive Nissan Sentra, with a base price of $21,190.
-The Jetta’s package is listed by the EPA as offering the best mileage ratings in its class.
+The EPA lists Jetta’s package as offering the best mileage ratings in its class.

 Did you know?
 While in the city, most vehicles have a fuel economy of 10.7.
 However, driving on highways, most vehicles have a fuel economy of 7.4L.

 The base Honda Accord comes with a 192-hp turbocharged four-cylinder and a CVT.
-It’s not the cheapest car on this list, but it’s spacious, has an EPA-estimated range of 488 miles on a single tank of gas, and the Insurance Institute for Highway Safety (IIHS) named it a Top Safety Pick+.
-In case you’re wondering, the Accord Hybrid starts at $27,565 and gets 10 mpg more on the highway and beats this gas-only powertrain by 14 mpg in the city.
+It’s not the cheapest car on this list, but it’s spacious, has an EPA-estimated range of 488 miles on a single gas tank, and the Insurance Institute for Highway Safety (IIHS) named it a Top Safety Pick+.
+If you’re wondering, the Accord Hybrid starts at $27,565, gets 10mpg more on the highway, and beats this gas-only powertrain by 14 mpg in the city.

 10. Nissan Sentra

-The Nissan Sentra proves that affordable and fuel-efficient cars in Canada don’t have to look less-appealing than their more-expensive competition.
+The Nissan Sentra proves that affordable and fuel-efficient cars in Canada don’t have to look less appealing than their more-expensive competition.
 The Sentra can go an EPA-estimated 409 miles between fuel stops.
-It’s powered by a 149-hp 2.0-liter inline-four and continuously variable transmission (CVT).
+It’s powered by a 149-hp 2.0-litre inline-four and continuously variable transmission (CVT).
 When gas prices soar, the Sentra’s small 12.4-gallon fuel tank can make filling up less heartbreaking than larger cars with 17-gallon tanks.
-Base price is $20,635
+The base price is $20,635.

 In conclusion

-Remember, when looking for your next fuel-efficient vehicle, there are a few points to keep in mind.
+Remember, when looking for your next fuel-efficient vehicle, remember a few points.
 Front-wheel drive and a smaller horsepower engine help save on fuel consumption.
 Also, consider a CVT to get the most gear ratios possible.
-Extra gears do a better job of keeping the engine running at its most efficient level.
-If you have recently bought a more fuel-efficient vehicle, call one of our isure representatives to make sure you are getting the best rate for your new ride.
+Extra gears do a better job keeping the engine running at its most efficient level.
+If you have recently bought a more fuel-efficient vehicle, call one of our isure representatives to ensure you get the best rate for your new ride.

 Related Articles